35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 The power chords of this song are a must-learn for anyone who dreams of making it big as a metal superstar.
 The guitar riff, especially in the opening of the song, is so phenomenal that many artists draw inspiration from it in the creation of their own songs.
 You’ve got to admire the genius of Osbourne, Iommi, and Butler as they bring together a composition that will blast its way through the all-time greats.

 Mastering the bends of this song should give you enough confidence to tackle other metal songs for the guitar.
 It can be tricky.
-However, it is entirely possible to execute the song like the masters of metal if you put enough attention to the fingerstyle, hammer-ons, pull-ups, and other techniques in your guitar playing arsenal.
+However, it is entirely possible to execute the song like the masters of metal if you focus enough attention on the fingerstyle, hammer-ons, pull-ups, and other techniques in your guitar-playing arsenal.

 6. Whole Lotta Love by Led Zeppelin